juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

   TextAnnotation "Emphasise that these are really important at every stage of voice call applications!"

-  TextAnnotation "Recordings: start the recording, include a recording_url.
-When complete, webhook goes to recording_url with a URL you can download if you are signed in (there are examples in today's exercises)."
+  TextAnnotation "Recordings: start with NCCO, webhook on completion with download link.
+This is in one of today's stretch goals"

   TextAnnotation "Audio should be hosted on a public URL, such as S3"

-  TextAnnotation "DTMF you ask for input, and give the URL to send info to.
+  TextAnnotation "DTMF you ask for input, and give the URL to send a webhook to with digits in.
 That URL (synchronously) returns a new NCCO in response to the given data."

   TextAnnotation "Call vs Conferences is the next slide"